jarun/nnn/plugins/README.md

 - all files in the directory (`nnn` switches to the dir where the plugin is to be run so the dir is `$PWD` for the plugin)
 - the currently highlighted file (the file name is passed as the argument to a plugin)
 - the current selection (by reading the file .nnncp, see the plugin `ndiff`)

+Each script has a _Description_ section which provides more details on what the script does, if applicable.

 #### Contributing plugins